lealre/crud-rental-properties/README.md

 └── pyproject.toml
 ```

-## How to run this project
+## How to run this project with Docker

 All the steps from here were intended to a `bash` terminal.

 Before proceeding, make sure you have the necessary information about your PostgreSQL database, including the user, password, host, port, and database name.
-You also need to create the table in your database by running the following SQL comand:
+You also need to connect the app to your own PostgresSQL database and create the table used by running the following SQL comand:

 ```SQL
 CREATE TABLE rental_properties (